The Importance of a Staging Environment in Development

 User Acceptance Testing (UAT)

-UAT is typically one of the last stages of staging.
-It occurs immediately before software goes into production.
-During this stage, engineers check to make sure that the software can handle real-world functions and meet user expectations.
+UAT is typically one of the last stages of the staging environment.
+It occurs immediately before software goes into the production environment.
+During this stage, engineers check to make sure that the software can handle real-world functions and meet the expectations of end users.

 Production Processes